firesim/firesim/docs/Advanced-Usage/Conda.rst

     doc_writing           *  /opt/conda/envs/doc_writing
     firesim_oss_220203       /opt/conda/envs/firesim_oss_220203

-In the output above, you can see that I had the 'base' environment that is created when you install conda.
+In the output above, you can see that I had the 'base' environment that is created when you install ``conda``.
 I also created a 'doc_writing' environment to show some of the examples pasted earlier.
 Finally, I created a datestamped firesim environment from a month or so ago.